The process and information needed for booking an international flight versus a domestic one are similar in many ways.

 There’s nothing worse after a long trip than figuring out you arrived on the day of your check-out and not check-in.

-On the Day of Your Flight
+Third Part: On the Day of Your Flight

 13. Consider Tea Instead of Coffee for Easier Sleep

-If you have trouble sleeping on planes, and melatonin as mentioned earlier isn’t strong enough for you, then there’s still hope.
+If you have trouble sleeping on planes, and melatonin, as mentioned earlier, isn’t strong enough for you, then there’s still hope.

 Quitting coffee on the day of traveling might seem insane to some, but from my experience, it’s the most effective way on supporting the ability to sleep on a plane.